 TCC Police officers are responsible for crime reports, investigations, emergencies, traffic accidents, and enforcement of laws regulating underage drinking, the use of controlled substances, weapons, and other incidents, which require police assistance.

-Campus Police has developed Mutual Aid Agreements with other municipal, county, and state law enforcement agencies to assist with major crimes or incidents on campus.
-Students and staff are encouraged to report all crime to the campus police and the appropriate police agencies in an accurate and timely manner.
+TCC Police has developed Mutual Aid Agreements with other municipal, county, and state law enforcement agencies to assist with major crimes or incidents on campus.
+Students and staff are encouraged to report all crime to the TCC Police and the appropriate police agencies in an accurate and timely manner.
 The Tulsa Community College Emergency Operations and Response Plan identifies the College’s emergency planning, organization, and response policies and procedures.
 The plan also addresses the integration and coordination with other governmental levels when required.
 Planning is based on the Incident Command System (ICS), the National Incident Management System (NIMS), National Response Plan and various U.S. Department of Homeland Security Presidential Decision Directives (HSPD-5 and 8).